awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-association.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `OutputLocation`  <a name="cfn-ssm-association-outputlocation"></a>
-An Amazon S3 bucket where you want to store the output details of the request\.
+An S3 bucket where you want to store the output details of the request\.
 *Required*: No
 *Type*: [InstanceAssociationOutputLocation](aws-properties-ssm-association-instanceassociationoutputlocation.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)